Luis Octavio

 Impact

-A product that felt inconsistent and a little playful became one that actually felt like a place to put your money.
+A product that felt inconsistent and a little playful became one that actually felt like a place to put your money and learn from the investment world at the same time.

 Perceived increased security